felipezarco/responser/README.md

 ```

-The above code generates the following response:
+The route `/planets` generates the following response to a GET request:

 ```
 HTTP/1.1 200 OK